 As a school community in a drought-affected area, it’s likely that you’ll be seeing the effects of the drought in a range of ways.
 Your students might be feeling the pressure of more responsibilities around the home.
 Families in your community may be experiencing financial hardship due to affected incomes.

-How this resource
+How this resource can help

 Whatever the impact, we know that resilience skills can help your students cope with the stress more effectively, and better equip them to confront and overcome life’s challenges.